 All were incredible experiences that were all quite different and unique.
 It’s the same across the vast continent of Africa, with so many unique reserves and parks, there’s bound to be one which is exactly what you’re looking for.

-Take a look at some of the very best reserves and parks you should visit for a safari in Africa. 🦁
+Take a look at some of the very best places to safari in Africa.
+Have the best trip.

 1.)
 Matusadona National Park, Zimbabwe

 There’s something eerie about the landscape of Matusadona National Park, with its lakeshore lined with skeletal long-dead trees.